 Money and expenses when traveling to Thailand

 #30 Thailand is very cheap to travel in.
-Overall our cost was 26 Euros per person, which included everything we spent in Thailand: food, activities, visas, hostels, transportation, bank and foreign exchange charges, etc…
+Our cost was 26 Euros per person in 2018, including everything we spent in Thailand: food, activities, visas, hostels, transportation, bank, foreign exchange charges, etc…

-#32 Although, banks charge 200 baht (+5 Euros) in each and every withdrawal using foreign cards.
+#32 Although banks charge 200 baht (+5 Euros) for each and every withdrawal using foreign cards.
 The amount doesn’t matter, so withdraw the maximum amount to save some money.
 And stores surcharge 3% on payments made with foreign cards.
 Plus, many of them don’t even accept cards.
 Cash is King!

 #34 Accommodation can also be inexpensive, but you get what you pay.
 Be aware that sometimes and in some places, they are quite bad…, particularly in the islands… we wouldn’t recommend our hostel in Patong to anyone, and our most expensive night was in the Phi Phi islands.

 #35 On the other hand, activities (Tours, trekking, rafting, snorkeling) are expensive.
 More than in Laos, Cambodia, or even Malaysia, sometimes similar to European prices.
-This made our overall price of Thailand higher than it could have been.
+This made our overall price in Thailand higher than it could have been.

 #36 The Islands are much more expensive than the rest of Thailand.
 Some things are almost double the price.
 However, that’s expected, wasn’t it?